grifinas/runemagic/design.md

 ### Usage
 **Sacrifice** Fire charge

 **Activating** the circle consts 10 mana per connected circle.
-On success, creates a scroll of fire ball.
+On success, creates a scroll of fireball.
 * For every connected Destruction circle, increases fireball damage by 1 (up to 9).
-* For every 3 connected Conjuration circles (up to 9) creates an additional fire ball.
+* For every 3 connected Conjuration circles (up to 9) creates an additional fireball.
-* For every connected Alteration Meditation circle (up to 9), decreases fire ball casting price by 8%
+* For every connected Alteration Meditation circle (up to 9), decreases fireball casting price by 8%

 ## **Flesh sacrifice circle**
 Created by using black Chalk on the ground.